 Government Can’t Search Your Phone or Laptop at the Airport

-In a landmark case a Federal Court in Massachusetts has ruled that the government can’t search your cellphone, laptop or other electronic devices at the airport without reasonable suspicion of evidence of a crime is stored on the device.
+A Federal Court Massachusetts has ruled that the government can’t search your cellphone, laptop or other electronic devices at the airport without reasonable suspicion that evidence of a crime is stored on the device.
 Up until now, ICE has been routinely searching peoples phones and laptops at the airport without probable cause.

-The Fourth Amendment to the US Constitution requires that the government obtain a warrant based on probable cause before they search something of yours that you have a legitimate expectation privacy.
-If they don’t have a warrant they can search your person, papers or property if they can show that they have a reasonable suspicion that a crime is taking or has taken place and that there is evidence of the crime in the property searched if they can show an exigent circumstance like destruction of the evidence, harm to the cops or another person or the suspect will escape.
+The Fourth Amendment to the US Constitution requires that the government obtain a warrant based on probable cause before they search something of yours in which you have a legitimate expectation privacy.
+If they don’t have a warrant they can search your person, papers or property if they can show an exigent circumstance like destruction of the evidence, harm to the cops or another person or the suspect will escape.

 There is also a border exception to the Fourth Amendment probable cause requirement.
 The court notes that the government’s interest in securing it’s borders from criminals and contraband is paramount.

 The government’s position regarding the border has been that you the traveler don’t have a legitimate expectation of privacy in their phones, et c. when you travel by plane or cross the border.
 The same way traveler’s don’t have a legitimate expectation of privacy in their persons or suitcases.